Rushcutters Bay suburb profile

 Rushcutters Bay rental market trends

-The rental market in Rushcutters Bay shows a notable increase in unit rents, which have risen 15.4% over the past year to $750 per week.
-However, there is no available data for house rents, indicating a potential focus on unit living in this vibrant suburb.
-With its proximity to the city and scenic views, Rushcutters Bay remains an attractive option for renters seeking a dynamic urban lifestyle.
+The rental market in Rushcutters Bay shows a significant increase in unit rents, which have risen 15.4% over the past year to $750 per week.
+However, there is no available data for house rents.
+The suburb's appeal continues to grow, making it an attractive option for renters seeking vibrant city living with strong rental demand.

 Suburbs near Rushcutters Bay